mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

   It is a combination of decision tree with bootstrapping.\
   Each single tree that is selected to form a forest must be random as much as possibile. \
   The higher the diversity of the base classifiers the higher the performance.\
   They rank among the best performing models.
-They can deal with data sets having only a few observations, but with lots of variables.&#x20;
+They can deal with data sets having only a few observations, but with lots of variables.

 ### Evaluating a Fraud Detection Model

-When evaluating predictive models, two key decisions need to be made:&#x20;
+When evaluating predictive models, two key decisions need to be made:

 *   How to split up the data set:\
     If we have large dataset we can split it into **training set** (70%) and **test set** (30%).
 They must be totally independent.\